 - a.
-The New Teacher Orientation is jointly created annually by APS and ATF. - b.
-Invited to address the new employees are the Superintendent of Schools (or designee), the President of the Federation (or designee), and the Mentor Coordinator.

-- c.
-The NTO will include information about APS services sponsored by APS Department of Human Resources. - d.
+The NTO is jointly created annually by APS and ATF. - b.
+Invited to address the new employees are the Superintendent of Schools (or designee), the President of the Federation (or designee), and the Mentor Program Coordinator. - c.
+The NTO will include information about APS services sponsored by APS Department of Human Resources, including a Mentor Program Booth as part of the on-site sign-in process. - d.
 Upon completion of the hiring process, APS Department of Human Resources will provide registration materials for the NTO to the new employee. - e.
-Upon completion of the hiring process, the APS Department of Human Resources department will provide names of the new employees to the Mentor Program Coordinator and to ATF of a regular basis including New Hire, Inactive, and Licensure reports.
+Upon completion of the hiring process, the APS Department of Human Resources department will provide names of the new employees to the Mentor Program Coordinator and to ATF on a regular basis including completed RTH with position descriptions, New Hire, Inactive, and Licensure reports.